dddrrreee/cs140e-23win/README.md

    1. It always helps, but you do not need any background in hardware or OS stuff to do well in the class.
-In fact, you don't even need to have been trained in CS: one of the best students from last year was a physics PhD student with fairly minimal background in coding, so we've had fantastic luck with non-CS folks :) With that said, the less background you have, the more motivation you might need.
+In fact, you don't even need to have been trained in CS: one of the best students from the past was a physics PhD student with fairly minimal background in coding, so we've had fantastic luck with non-CS folks :) With that said, the less background you have, the more motivation you'll need.

       By the end of the class you'll have learned how to comfortably do many things that may well seem like superpowers and could easily